 Cheese Cubes – Strawberries – Hard Boiled Eggs – Pepper Slices – Apple Slices – Trail Mix – Cucumber Slices – Carrot Sticks – Mango – Honeydew – Applesauce – Pineapple – Cantalope – Cherry Tomatoes – Grapes – Half a Banana – Orange Slices – Plums – Peaches – Kiwi – Watermelon – Cherries – Cooked Snow Peas – Frozen Peas (no need to cook) – Raw Cauliflower – Raw Broccoli – Raisins – Olives – Peanuts – Cashews – Almonds – Pecans – Walnuts – Toasted Pine Nuts – Pistachios – Sesame Seeds – Pumpkins Seeds

 I have another post I wrote with some really good recipes for kids that you might be able to adapt to either use as leftovers for their lunches or make for their lunches.
-Check out 18 of the Best Ever Clean Eating Recipes for Kids and Kids at Heart

-Clean Eating Lunch Ideas and Recipes for Kids Lunch Boxes
+Clean Eating Lunch Ideas and Recipes

 2. Skittles Recipe – Joyful Abode